 For instance, check out Wistia, they use the same set up every time for more efficient video shoots.
 They have the same lighting and camera placement and markings on the ground.
 This makes it easy to go shoot in minutes.
 You can dedicate space to this.

 Another example is Moz.com, with their Whiteboard Fridays feature.
 It is super simple.
 They use the same whiteboard set up.
 Also, they shoot everything in one take, this reduces post-production editing.

 Thank you Charbel and Mohit for your helpful insight on making training content more engaging!

 If you’re interested in achieving “that was awesome” level training experiences, we’d love to connect with you!
 Let us know your thoughts on how you create more engaging training in the comments.

 Charbel Semaan (@charbeljs) helps people and organizations flourish through cognitive science and experience design.
 He’s worked with high-growth, global teams in product design, marketing, sales, customer success, and talent development at various startups, Google, Yahoo, and Stanford University.
 Charbel is the founder of Talent Triggers, an innovation and design consultancy.

-Mohit Garg (@MohGar) is Co-Founder of Mindtickle Interactive Media Pvt Ltd. Mr. Garg has a diverse work experience spanning across 14 years and four continents.
+Mohit Garg (@MohGar) is the Co-Founder of Mindtickle Interactive Media Pvt Ltd. Mr. Garg has a diverse work experience spanning across 14 years and four continents.
 Prior to co-founding Mindtickle, he served as a Director in PWC’s management consulting practice at New York and is a senior member of product teams.
 He was awarded “Entrepreneur of the Year” by Startup Leadership Program (SLP) in 2012.
 Mr. Garg holds an MBA degree from ISB and MSEE from Stanford University.